bradkittenbrink/bradkittenbrink.github.io/index.md

 I'm primarily looking for positions as Backend Software Engineer or similar.
 I'm also interested in Android Engineer or Mobile Engineer type roles.

-What I’m looking for in a company:
+What I'm looking for in a company:
 - Must support women & minorities & other marginalized groups in leadership roles.
 - No particular product focus, other than no Fin-tech and I prefer products that users actually pay for.
 - Prefer medium size company, although open to other sizes